-Center of English Language: an Overview
+Center of English Language: an Overview (5 out of 5)

 The Center of English Language was established in Dallas, Texas in 1981.
 Business people, U.S. residents and international students will all find this school an excellent place to learn English as a Second Language (ESL) or English as a Foreign Language (EFL).
 The school specializes in preparing students to take the TOEFL (Test of English as a Foreign Language) through in-depth grammar courses, but their teaching style also prepares students well for "real life" in English, through fun activities and conversation practice.